MakeSchool-Tutorials/Makestagram-Swift/P7-Taking-Photos/content.md

         viewController.presentViewController(alertController, animated: true, completion: nil)
       }

-In the first line, we set up the `UIAlertController` by providing it with a `message` and a `preferredStyle`.
+In the first line we set up the `UIAlertController` by providing it with a `message` and a `preferredStyle`.
 The `UIAlertController` can be used to present different types of popups.
-By choosing the `.ActionSheet` option, we create a popup that gets displayed from the bottom edge of the screen.
+By choosing the `.ActionSheet` option we create a popup that gets displayed from the bottom edge of the screen.

 After the initial set up, we add different `UIAlertAction`s to the alert controller, each action will result in one additional button on the popup.